Cnly/GitHup/README.md

 Usage
 ------

-In your project, create an instance of GitHup(documented) and it's done!
+In your project, create an instance of GitHup(documented), call start() and it's done!

 In your repo, create a branch called githup-updates.
 In that branch, you can create folders for your projects.
 Folder structure: